 - Refillable water bottle: There is no way to recycle plastic in the Galapagos.
 It all has to be shipped back to the mainland, and even then it’s unlikely to be recycled.
 So do the Galapagos Islands a favor, and don’t waste plastic.
 Bring a refillable water bottle.
 On your trip you will have access to filtered, purified water, whether you’re on a cruise or on a land-based trip.

 - Water filter: You might also consider bringing a small water filter.
-There are UV flights that will zap all the bacteria in the water, so you don’t have to worry about getting anything nasty!
+There are UV lights that will zap all the bacteria in the water, so you don’t have to worry about getting anything nasty!
 Seriously, don’t use plastic water bottles.

 - Toiletry kit: Tooth paste, toothbrush, shaving kit, nail clippers, etc.